DohnDrapper/commonplace-barvck/Ensayo 2021/Segundo borrador.md

 ---

+### Epigrafe

+"Are we being watched by the apps and devices we use?
+Yes, but so are our politicians, leading to greater transparency.
+Are we subject to a constant bombardment of images and information?
+Yes, but we can also all make and disseminate info and images constantly.
+Are we constantly making money for the capitalist system?
+Yes, but we have the tools to monetize our own creative output like never before.
+The list of simultaneous gains and losses goes on and on."

+Watson, Mike (2021) pp. 22

 ### Posible introduccion

 Durante la historia de la humanidad hemos pasado por disitintas epocas y peridodos histroicos.
 Hemos avanzado de la edad de piedra, un perido relativamente primitivo; al feudalismo, un periodo marcado por las relaciones de producción entre señores feudales y siervos; o la era pos industrial basada en la economía de servicios.
 Lo anterior trayendo cambios que son omposibels de revertir.